Kymberly became interested in Japan and made several solo trips before moving there to teach English in 2010 and 2011.

 An observatory platform and a rest-house with grilled mochi (soft rice cakes), other delicacies and souvenirs can be found at the bottom of the falls.

 Tip: It is a beautiful 30-minute hike from Yumoto onsen to Yu falls, along the edge of the lake (on the opposite side to the road).
 Arrive early in the day to avoid the school and senior groups, out for a day of hiking.

 Not far from the base of Yu falls, heading towards the Senjogahara marshlands, is a small, peaceful waterfall of about five meters.
 Ko falls (Kodaki - 小滝, meaning child falls) is surrounded by overhanging trees, and looks stunning in all four seasons.

 You will walk past Ko falls if you want to walk along the boardwalk, through the marshlands, from Yu falls to lake Chuzenji (about 2-3 hours).

 Ryuzu falls (Ryuzunotaki - 頭ノ滝) is a very long, stepped waterfall, edged by spring and autumn flowering azalea plants and maples - beautifully colored in spring and autumn.

 In winter, snow sits on the higher rocks, and the falls half-freeze.
 In summer, the edges are shaded by dense greenery.

-Ryuzu means dragon in Japanese, and it was named for the rock towards the end of the falls, shaped like a dragon's head.
+Ryuzu means "dragon" in Japanese, and it was named for the rock towards the end of the falls, which is shaped like a dragon's head.

 In winter, the stairs alongside the falls may be closed in icy conditions for safety.
 There are souvenir shops and a cafe at the base of the falls.